inivekin/abosa/abosa.typ

 agin those roads I would forsake,
 I found its time that I forsook.
-Instead I'll note so simple truth, time itself isnae time perceievd, deadends I hit when in my youth nau linger longer than believed.
+Instead I'll note so simple truth, a measured time's nae time perceievd, deadends I hit when in my youth can linger longer than believed.
 An so I know why still I fight, because they fought fae me before, they've quietened tae null-like night